Intro-Sci-Comp-UIowa/biol-4386-course-project-wrenquist/README.md

 I generated a graph that showed how the number of shared loci changed as M and n increased.
 The recommended choice of a value for M and n is the smallest number at which the number of shared loci plateaus, or stabilizes (Catchen et al 2017).

 **Understanding these parameters and testing which fit the data best are important because they:**
-**1. Make sure true genetic differences are recorded.**
+1. **Make sure true genetic differences are recorded.**
-**2. Help throw out sequencing errors and missing data BEFORE data analysis.**
+2. **Help throw out sequencing errors and missing data BEFORE data analysis.**

 ## Methods
 ### 1. Field Collections and Sample Preparation